traject/traject/README.md

 ( **Note**: We may later provide an all-in-one .jar distribution, which does not require you to install jruby or use on your system.
 This is hypothetically possible.
 Is it a good idea?)

-For an oveview of how traject works, you can take a look at our sample non-trivial configuration file, [demo_config.rb](./test/test_support/demo_config.rb), which you'd run like `traject -c path/to/demo_config.rb marc_file.marc`.

 ## Configuration files